| The Millennium Way | |

 Long Itchington: So good I saw it twice ...

-It was a lovely start to the day, a bright early summer morning full of lemon sunshine and dappled shade.
-I sat on a bench facing Long Itchington’s large village green and felt a growing reluctance to leave the place.
+A bright early summer morning, lemon sunshine and dappled shade, and I sat on a bench facing Long Itchington's large village green and felt a growing reluctance to leave the place.
 The soporific droning of bumble bees and the soft chimes of the church clock added to the ambience and I found myself staring across the swathe of grass, in no hurry at all to set off on a twelve mile walk.
 The days were long at this time of the year and time was on my side; I could have sat there for hours, drowsing the morning away, a nice lunch at a nearby pub, a stroll around the shops.
 Wishful thinking of course, brought on by an early start to the day and a nice merlot the night before.
 It took some effort but eventually I mustered up my enthusiasm, performed some warm-up stretches for the amusement of locals on their way to buy the morning papers, shouldered my rucksack, and set forth for day three of the Millennium Way.

 Close Encownters of the Herd Kind ...